Acute dacryoadenitis - External and Internal Eye

 2589008 – Acute dacryoadenitis

-- Idiopathic orbital inflammatory syndrome (orbital pseudotumor) – Diagnosis of exclusion.
-Orbital pseudotumor presents acutely, is extremely painful, and is very responsive to corticosteroid therapy.
+- (orbital pseudotumor) – Diagnosis of exclusion.
+Orbital pseudotumor presents acutely, is extremely painful, and is very responsive to corticosteroid therapy, which is a hallmark of this disease.

 - Mikulicz disease – This rare, chronic, benign condition is self-limited and causes symmetric enlargement of the lacrimal, submandibular, and parotid glands.
 This is thought to be an autoimmune condition where the lacrimal glands are infiltrated with lymphocytes.